Silver Comet Trail

 WHO USES THIS TRAIL: Young folks, old folks, retired folks, families with kids, will be seen on the trail.
 Local folks and people who travel hundreds of miles to bicycle, skate, run, or walk the trail.
 It is suitable for families because of the level trail with great views of the Georgia landscape.

-FACILITIES: The TrailExpress.com site shows parking areas for bikers, walkers, runners, and such.
-There are many parking areas along the trail, many with rest room and other facilities.
+FACILITIES: There is no shortage of parking areas for bikers, walkers, runners, and such.
+Many have restrooms and other facilities.
 Some of them are very near stores and restaurants.

 DIRECTIONS: The park in Rockmart is an excellent